JuliaLang/www.julialang.org/blog/2020/05/rr.md

 run the test.
 Additionally, and fortunately for us, while the mean slow down is 50% on a test-by-test basis, the overall runtime of the test suite is dominated by the low-overhead purely computations tests, plus a separate run of the `threads` test.
-As a result the increase in total time from running rr is attributable almost entirely to the `threads` test alone.
+As a result the increase in total time from running the test suite under rr is attributable almost entirely to the `threads` test alone.
-Surprisingly too, your traces may often be quite small!
+Surprisingly too, the traces may often be quite small!
 The total compressed size of a trace for a full run of the test suite (about 30 minutes on 10 cores) is about three gigabytes.
-As a point of comparison this is significantly smaller than a even full-memory coredump would be at the end of the test suite run, which would be around 10GB.
-From the trace, we can not only reproduce such a core-dump, but every single of the hundreds of billions of intermediate states!
+As a point of comparison this is significantly smaller than a even full-memory coredump would be at the end of the test suite run (around 10GB or so, though probably decently well compressible with standard techniques).
+From the trace, we can not only reproduce such a core-dump, but every single of the trillions of intermediate states!

 # Hardware and Software limitations